Bill Hader: 2005–2013: Breakthrough and Saturday Night Live

 From 2011 to 2014, Hader hosted Essentials, Jr. on Turner Classic Movies.
 Hader received the gig after he was a guest programmer with host Robert Osborne who was impressed by Hader's eclectic choices, such as Billy Wilder's 1943 Five Graves to Cairo (1943), Robert Altman's 1970 Brewster McCloud (1970), and Akira Kurosawa's Rashomon (1950).
 TCM asked him if he would like to host its summer Essentials Jr. showcase that introduces younger audiences to seminal movies from the golden age of Hollywood and international cinema.
 He was chosen because Hader has a "certain energy and appeal to younger people.
 He is very passionate about the subject.
 He isn't just reading a teleprompter.
 He really cares and knows the movies."
 During the Essentials, Jr. program, Hader handpicked 13 films (one a week) to screen for the whole family each of those four years.
-The films he chose included Singin' in the Rain (1952), Bringing Up Baby (1938), The Band Wagon (1953), and The Lavender Hill Mob (1951).
+The films he chose included Singin' in the Rain (1952), Bringing Up Baby (1938), The Band Wagon (1953), and The Lavender Hill Mob (1951) and King Kong (1933).

 Hader was the guest star in the series premiere of the comedy series The Mindy Project, where he played as Mindy's ex-boyfriend Tom McDougall.
 His character returned later in the first season.
 Hader voiced Dr. Malocchio in the Hulu animated comedy series The Awesomes.
 In 2013, Hader replaced Robert Downey, Jr., as the voice of Mr. Peanut.
 Hader decided to leave SNL after eight seasons, informing cast and crew of his decision in February 2013.
 He came to the conclusion that he needed to leave when his then-wife and he were constantly having to travel to Los Angeles for work, which made it difficult for their children.
 His final episode was on May 18, 2013.
 "It was a hard decision, but it has to happen at some point," he told reporters.
 "It got to a point where I said, 'Maybe it's just time to go.'"
 On October 11, 2014, Hader returned as host with musical guest Hozier and on March 17, 2018, with musical guest Arcade Fire.